-There is also a small gift exemption of €3,000 per annum.
-A person may receive €3,000 from any person in a calendar year tax-free, and it is not taken into account when calculating his or her available tax-free threshold.
+There is also a small gift exemption of $\le 3,000$ per annum.
+A person may receive $\le 3,000$ from any person in a calendar year tax-free and it is not taken into account when calculating their available tax-free threshold.

-CAT at a rate of 33 per cent is payable by a person receiving a gift on value received in excess of his or her available tax-free threshold.
+CAT at a rate of 33 per cent is payable by a person receiving a gift on value received in excess of their available tax-free threshold.